 There are a lot of different OCF Claims forms to complete after you’ve been involved in a car accident in Ontario.
 In this “How to” series, the Toronto Personal Injury Lawyer Blog examines how to complete the OCF-2 Employer’s Confirmation of Income Form.
 In order to recover income replacement benefits, it’s necessary to have the OCF-2 form completed and submitted to the insurer as soon as possible following a car accident.
 Failure to have the OCF-2 Employer’s Confirmation of Income Form completed properly and in a timely manner may result in a denial or delay on the recovery of income replacement benefits.

 For starters, you need to get a copy of the OCF-2 Employer’s Confirmation of Income For.
-This can be found on the FSCO Wesbite; the Goldfinger Personal Injury Law Website; through your lawyer, or even through your own insurance company.
+This can be found on the FSCO Wesbite; the Goldfinger Injury Lawyers Website; through your lawyer, or even through your own insurance company.
 NOTE: If you wait for the form to arrive in the mail form your own insurance company, it may get lost in the mail or simply delayed.
 Just print off a form online if you have the resources to do so.
 You can even go to your local library, find the form online and have it printed right there on the spot for the charge of printing just two pages.
 The last time I was at my local public library, there was a charge of .25c/page, along with FREE internet access.
 This is very reasonable.

 Now that you have the OCF-2, let’s take a look at it more carefully.